3ace2jacks/LAid/frontend/README.md

 To install the dependencies you must navigate to the frontend directory and run the command `npm install`.

+You will need to copy the `src/app/local-settings.ts.example` to `local-settings.ts`, and change the settings for your backend.
+The default setting uses our running backend at api.laid.cool:8000.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

 ## Development server